 Rockhampton Zoo abides by the Zoo and Aquarium Associations Australasian Species Management Program which is a framework designed to cooperatively manage animal collections to promote collection sustainability and its value as a conservation resource.

-From February 2020, all donations made at Rockhampton Zoo are being contributed to the ZAA’s Wildlife Conservation Fund.
-More than one billion native animals have been affected by Australia’s bushfire crisis, and all funds donated will go towards helping native animals in crisis across Australia.
+Between February 2020 and June 2021, all donations made at Rockhampton Zoo were contributed to the ZAA’s Wildlife Conservation Fund.
+More than one billion native animals were affected by Australia’s bushfire crisis, and all funds donated went towards helping native animals in crisis across Australia.
 Find out more here

 Rainforest Rescue has initiated the Save the Cassowary campaign in collaboration with Australian partner zoos, government departments, local councils, Aboriginal Corporations and business partners to highlight the future of the endangered ‘Rainforest Gardener’, the Southern Cassowary.
 Rapid development has eliminated 85% of its habitat and current estimates fear fewer than 1,000 birds are left in the wild.
-Rockhampton Zoo is proud to support with educational signage our cassowary enclosure and zoo keeper educational talks.
+Rockhampton Zoo is proud to support with educational signage at our cassowary enclosure and our daily Keeper Talk about the Southern Cassowary.

 Rockhampton Zoo supports the Jane Goodall Institute Australia mobile phone recycling campaign.